AlwaysEditing.com

 - Chris Bové

 "Documentary creates opportunities for audiences to participate more than any other genre.
 Examine the facts.
 Make connections.
 Discover meaning.
 Reach a conclusion.
 It's the editor's responsibility to create that path without coloring it with an agenda.
-By establishing this honesty with audiences, cinematic moments will happen, truthfully and naturally."
+By establishing such honesty with audiences, cinematic moments can be presented truthfully and naturally."

 Filmography [click here].